A Bad Ticker....

 Acquisitions & Contracts

 Zedd was in the ready room when the chime sounded.
-He had been reviewing Lindsy’s latest route projections on the desk console, more out of habit than hope.
+He had been reviewing Lindsy's latest route projections on the desk console, more out of habit than anything else.
 The holographic paths glowed faint blue, looping and branching across nearby systems, each one ending in the same quiet dead space.

 "Enter," he said.

-The door slid open and Mei-Lin stepped inside, a PADD tucked under her arm.
-She looked composed in the way that only came after hours of uninterrupted work.
-Clean coveralls, hair still tied back, posture relaxed but alert.
+The door slid open and Mei-Lin stepped inside with a PADD tucked under her arm.
+She looked composed in the way that only came after hours of uninterrupted work, clean coveralls, hair still tied back, posture relaxed but alert.
 She paused just long enough to read the room before meeting his eyes.

 "You wanted to see me?"

-She did, setting the PADD between them without ceremony.
+She did and set the PADD between them without any ceremony about it.

-“I’ve been going back over the core and the computer together,” she said.
-“Not the surface numbers.
-The way they interact.”
+"I've been going back over the core and the computer together," she said.
+"Not the surface numbers, the way they interact with each other."

 Zedd leaned back slightly.
 "And?"

-“Normally the computer would smooth that out.
-Predict the drift, adjust early, keep the load balanced.
-Ours can’t.
-It hesitates.
-By the time it reacts, the core’s already compensating on its own.”
+"Normally the computer would smooth that out.
+It would predict the drift, adjust early, keep the load balanced.
+Ours can't do that.
+It hesitates, and by the time it reacts the core is already compensating on its own."

 "Not fighting," Mei-Lin said.
 "Missing each other.
 Just enough to matter."